If you're planning a holiday to Wales this summer, no doubt you'll be visiting the country's many beautiful beaches.

 Monkstone Beach, Tenby

 Gorgeous golden sands are backed by steep coastal cliffs, making this beach wonderfully sheltered.
 The beach is accessed by steep steps- 151 to be precise!
-A popular beach for swimming and fishing and it’s along the Pembrokeshore Coast path.
-This beach is recommended by the Marine Conservation Society
+A popular beach for swimming and fishing and it's along the Pembrokeshore Coast path.
+This beach is recommended by the Marine Conservation Society.

-Remember though- beaches where no dog restrictions apply usually have no lifeguard service, so if you swim, please take extra care of the tide and deep water!
+Please remember that beaches where no dog restrictions apply usually have no lifeguard service, so if you swim, please take extra care of the tide and deep water!

 If you're looking for dog-friendly inspiration, take a look our collection of pet-friendly guides for even more great holiday ideas.